-Divorce is no doubt a very complicated process for both the parties.
+Divorce is no doubt a very complicated process for both parties involved.
 Many couples choose to separate before getting a divorce.
 This separation requires them to limit contact with one another and go along with their lives without their partners.

 Separations may be chosen for a number of reasons, but the most common reason why couples choose separation is to use the time as a test.
 The couples stay apart from each other to decide whether they should get a divorce or not.
 As soon as the trial period ends, the couple can then decide whether they would like to reconcile the differences or to end their marriage officially.

 In this article, we will look at separation vs. divorce pros and cons.
-So keep on reading to find out!
+So keep on reading.

 Separation versus divorce

 Before we compare the two, it is important to understand the difference between living apart from your partner and making your separation legal.

 In a simple separation, the spouses may live apart from each other, and no documents are filed with the courts nor does this require any written agreement.
 Separation can help keep things hidden as their status of separation may stay unknown to everyone except them.

 A divorce, on the other hand, is in which the couple asks the court to identify their separated status.
 This requires a formal written agreement along with the submission of appropriate documents in the court.